spidernet-io/spiderpool/docs/usage/underlay_cni_service.md

 | with kube-proxy | 36.763 | 72254.34 |
 | without kube-proxy | 27.743 | 107066.38 |

 According to the results, after Cilium kube-proxy replacement, access to the service is accelerated by about 30%.
+For more test data, please refer to [Network I/O Performance](../concepts/io-performance.md)

 ## Conclusion

 There are two solutions to the Underlay CNI Access Service.
 The kube-proxy method is more commonly used and stable, and can be used stably in most environments.
-Cilium Without Kube-Proxy provides an alternative option for Underlay CNI to access the Service, and accelerates Service access.
+Cilium Without Kube-Proxy provides an alternative option for Underlay CNI to access the Service and accelerates Service access.
 Although there are certain restrictions and thresholds for use, it can meet the needs of users in specific scenarios.